2017 Joshua Huddy Webelos Woods

-This year’s theme has not been determined.
+This year’s theme is " Now its Up to You".
 Scouts will dress in themed clothing all weekend and learn a scout skill at each station by completing specific tasks.
 Also, there is a pack and troop golden skillet dessert contest.
 All activities are to be completed with scout spirit.
 Remember to be Scout-like and practice leave no trace while at Citta.
 This Year's date is October 13-15, 2017.

 There will be a camping option for Saturday night so that the Webelos can experience camping in the outdoors at a Boy Scout camp, which will help foster a desire to continue in Scouting.
 Camping with a Troop will allow the Webelos and their parents to see how the Troops operate up close.
 Camping will also help complete some of their achievements - Arrow of Light #4; or Outdoorsman #4 and #12.
 Note: This event can only be used to satisfy one requirement.